 Like with any new desk product, you’re gonna want to ease into the use of it since you don’t want to shock your body and make it sore!

-There is a kid version of the chair You bet I will be ordering one for my kid, and wishing we could install one into every classroom in America.
+There is a kid version?
+You bet I will be ordering one for my kid, and wishing we could install one into every classroom in America.
 Why do some kids have a hard time sitting still in class?
 Largely because their little brains and bodies were not meant to!
 This chair gives them the freedom to move and counteract the effects that sitting and technology are having on their little postures.

 PS.
 What does your current chair look like?
 Feel free to send me a picture of you in your chair for my analysis!
 Especially if it’s fun and unique like the ErgoErgo…